 - Constitutional Criminal Procedure – Adjudicative

 Experiential learning opportunities are incorporated into on-campus/residential courses; for example, the third and fourth residencies focus on building specific skills today’s lawyers need.
 Additionally, each JDinteractive student will have an externship opportunity before graduation, which will give students the chance to apply what they are learning in a legal practice setting.
 Syracuse Law is also renowned for its advocacy training curriculum and competition teams, as well as its student-run Syracuse Law Review.

 Externships at the College of Law offer students opportunities to earn academic credit while gaining real-world legal experience.
 Students are able to explore various areas of the law and potential career paths while engaging with alumni and building professional networks.

-The College of Law offers a variety of opportunities to develop students’ advocacy skills throughout their law school experience, and the Moot Court Program is an important part of this legal training.
-Online students have the opportunity for a Moot Court experience, although because of residential requirements, they are not eligible to join the Moot Court Honor Society.
+The College of Law offers a variety of opportunities to develop students’ advocacy skills throughout their law school experience, and the Advocacy Program is an important part of this legal training.
+Online students have the opportunity for a moot court experience, although because of residential requirements, they are not eligible to join the Advocacy Honor Society.